fellipec/customshell/README.md

 Besides replacing the `.bashrc` and `.zshrc` with custom ones, the following configurations are changed in the system:

 - The default shell is changed to `/usr/bin/zsh`
+- The default terminal is changed to Sakura
 - An alias redirect `ls` to `lsd`
 - An alias redirect `cat` to `bat`
 - An alias redirect `upd` to `sudo apt update && sudo apt upgrade`